 K or policy?
 Why not both?
-I think the community's rough divide is mostly silly.
+I think the community's rough divide is occasionally principled but, more often, it is just sound and fury.
 I love great K debates and I love great policy debates.
 I'm more experienced at sorting policy/policy than K/K, but I'm equally interested in judging whatever.

 What I will vote on: I have a lower quality filter than most.
 I'm not really proud or ashamed of that, it's just a fact.
 I lean much more heavily tech than truth.
 I often vote on things I don't agree with and sometimes on ones I don't feel great about.
-If it isn't racist, sexist, or harmful to a participant, it's probably in-bounds (as are critiques of it).
+Winning in front of me is like good Southern cooking: cook up something spicy and delicious, and I'll probably avoid deeper questioning about what the ingredients are or how you cooked it up.
 I have very little ability to assess things from events outside the debate.
-Like most everyone, I would rather evaluate arguments than mediate disputes.

-Which evidence I read: I skim 60-90% of cards, but I rarely read them in any meaningful depth.
+Which evidence I read: I skim 60-90% of cards as they are read, but I rarely read them in any meaningful depth.
 I skim to check context, confirm tags, or stay engaged.
-I usually only read ev which I'm directed to read and which is cited by name, but I can easily be directed to read more cards.
+I usually only read ev which I'm directed to read and which is cited by name, but I can easily be directed to be more ev-oriented.
 Just tell me what to do.

 What the aff should defend and what I prefer on the neg: The Aff should defend something controversial and debatable in relationship to the topic and establish a role for the Neg.
 The Neg should dig in on the 1ac.
 A 1nc with extra case often leads to extra points and Ws.
 I prefer fewer, better cards and a smaller number of good links etc. I also prefer a block going deep on 1-2 2NR options instead of 3-4.

 What the neg can get away with: You can probably get away with more in terms of CP theory, K alt evolution, etc. in front of me than most.
 My tech-leaning ways tend to make me a good judge for bold 2Ns of any kind.
-I'm not heavily policy or K biased, but the data suggests I'm at a bit friendlier to the neg lifetime (though only 18-16 for the neg so far on the space topic).
-I'm about the tech, and the aff too often just drops stuff early without fighting back enough late in an attempt to recover.
+I'm not heavily policy or K biased, but the data suggests I'm at a bit friendlier to the neg lifetime.
+I'm about the tech, and the aff too often just drops stuff without fighting back enough late in an attempt to recover.
 Speaking of...

 What the aff can get away with: You can also probably get away with a more 'evolving' 1AR in front of me than most.
 I do punish big 2AC errors, but I also can be easily persuaded to allow some new-ish 1AR angles (i.e. "they did x, y, and z new things, we get this new 1AR thing.")
 I feel for the neg, but I also really admire great 1ARs that change the game after a bad 2AC.

 If I were coaching a team that was aff vs. framework: I'd say to: a) Define some role for the neg and have a "debate key" claim.
 You don't have to give them the 1NC, but why is debate about the 1AC (and not just the act of having read it) a good thing and what do those debates look like?
 There should be some reason the 1NC speaking for 8-9 minutes is good.
-I didn't use to vote on "other stuff solves," but I find myself doing it more because the aff sometimes misses answering this. b) Lean more on impact turns/core aff offense than counter-interpretations.
+I used to be somewhat dismissive of "other stuff outside of debate solves," but I find myself voting on it more because the aff sometimes misses answering this. b) Lean more on impact turns/core aff offense than counter-interpretations.
 I find that neg teams are usually weakest on refuting core aff thesis points while being much stronger on procedural issues.
 I wouldn't abandon defense, but I would perhaps frame it more as how your counter-interp can create a stable role for the neg, desirable neg ground, more ethically grounded debates, etc. than leaning in on "we're right that 'resolved' is mental analysis."